coolya/coolya/README.md

 ### Hi there 👋

 I'm Kolja from Europe and I am doing software for living.
 I'm mainly interested in new ways to build "programming" languages for people who wouldn't consider them self programmers.
-I'm a maintainer for MPS-Extensions and mbeddr.
-Apart from that I'm currently looking into how to bring language workbenches to the web.
-If you are interested in this take a look at [modelix](https://github.com/modelix/).
 Feel free to ask me anything about domain specific languages, language workbenches, (programming) language design or how to teach people to build their own languages.
 Just drop me a message!
 I'm currently learning a lot about web technologies especially interactive editors.

 ### 📫 How to reach me
   - 🐦 [@dumdidum](https://twitter.com/dumdidum)